Arkansas Negro Boys' Industrial School

-The Arkansas Negro Boys' Industrial School (1927-1968) was a juvenile correctional facility for black male youth in Arkansas.
+The Arkansas Negro Boys' Industrial School (1927–1968) was a juvenile correctional facility for black male youth in Arkansas.
 There were two locations in 1936, one in Jefferson County and one in Wrightsville 10 mi southeast of Little Rock.
 A fire in 1959 at the children's dormitory killed twenty-one victims.
+According to a 1967 lawsuit, the one in Jefferson County near Pine Bluff was known as White Boys School and held whites.

 Prelude

 The NBIS mission was to place children – who would otherwise have been sent to adult prisons – on its working cotton farm, and the first superintendent was Dr. Tandy Washington Coggs.
 As of March 1959, the Wrightsville school had 69 boys aged between 13 and 17.
 According to "Negro superintendent of the reform school" L. R. Gaines, "most of the boys in the dormitory were in for minor offenses such as hubcap stealing, or because their parents had split and there was no place for them to go."
 The boys lived in a 1936 Works Progress Administration building described by Time as "rickety".
 Governor of Arkansas Orval Faubus (perhaps best known for his role in the Little Rock school segregation fight) visited the school in January 1958, saying "They really need help.
 They are using some old wood stoves which should be replaced", but Faubus had in fact reduced the budget by $7,100.
 Graduate student Gordon D. Morgan wrote a report in which he stated, "Many boys go for days with only rags for clothes ...
 More than half of them wear neither socks nor underwear during [the winter] of 1955-56".